Funcubing Index Page

 The 4-Color Cube is a sticker modification of a regular cube.
 Each face has two colors at each side of an imaginary diagonal line, splitting each face into two triangles.
 Triangles that share a full corner piece face have the same colors.
 That makes twelve half faces of four colors.

 Because the two colors run across the center pieces, all center pieces have two colors, and therefore have to be rotated properly.
 The four corner pieces where the three face parts of the same color meet have no orientation.
 The other four corner pieces are the ones where the diagonal line runs across each of the three faces, and have three different "edge line" colors indicating the orientation.
 All edge pieces are located where two same-colored faces meet, and therefore have no orientation.
 In addition to that, there are four sets of three edges having the same color.
 This leaves a certain freedom in placing the edge pieces, except that this can lead to a parity error for corner piece placement.
-This can be resolved by swapping two edges of same color along with a pair of corner pieces, or cycling a set of three edge pieces where two have the same color.
+This can be resolved by swapping two edges of same color along with a pair of corner pieces.
+The simple case where two edge pieces seem to be swapped can be resolved by cycling a set of three edge pieces, where two have the same color.

 The Apple Cube is a shape modification, where the cube is shaped like an apple.
 There are two groups of four identical corner pieces, and three groups of four identical edge pieces.
 Due to the different shape of the upper and lower half, the four center pieces in the middle layer need to be oriented properly.